 The page limit includes the abstract, project and budget narratives, attachments including biographical sketches (biosketches), and letters of commitment and support required in HRSA's SF-424 R&R Application Guide and this NOFO.
 Standard OMB-approved forms that are included in the workspace application package do not count in the page limit.
-Please note: If you use an OMB-approved form that is not included in the workspace application package do not count in the workspace application package for HRSA-21-041, it may count against the page limit.
+Please note: If you use an OMB-approved form that is not included in the workspace application package for HRSA-21-041, it may count against the page limit.
 Therefore, we strongly recommend you only use Grants.gov workspace forms associated with this NOFO to avoid exceeding the page limit.
 Indirect Cost Rate Agreement and proof of non-profit status (if applicable) do not count in the page limit.
 Therefore, it is important to take appropriate measures to ensure your application does not exceed the specified page limit.